The department has delivered a planning project to investigate and prioritise upgrades to the Bruce Highway between the Pine River and Caloundra Road.

 The project is jointly funded by the Australian and Queensland governments on an 80:20 basis.
 Infrastructure ID 371378

 - Total investment

 - $105 million

 - Australian Government

 - Queensland Government

 - $21 million

 The business case was completed in November 2020.
-Some early detailed design activities are now underway for the Smart Motorways Stage 2 project, with detailed design scheduled to be completed in mid-2021.
-Construction is due to commence in early 2022, weather and construction conditions permitting.
+Detailed design activities are now underway for the Smart Motorways Stage 2 project, with the design expected to be finalised in mid-2021.
+Construction is due to start in early 2022, weather and construction conditions permitting.

-As part of the early works activities, Wireless Traffic Sensors (WTS) will be installed at priority locations along the 60km stretch of the Bruce Highway and at other locations of the adjoining network.
+As part of the design phase, some preliminary early works activities started in early 2021.
+These works include the installation of Wireless Traffic Sensors (WTS) at priority locations along the 60km stretch of the Bruce Highway and at other locations of the adjoining network.
 WTS use Bluetooth technology that anonymously identify individual cars as they pass a sensor location, and are used to monitor travel times, traffic flow and speed.
-These additional sensors will provide the coverage and resolution necessary to accurately monitor the performance of the highway in real-time.
+These additional sensors will provide the coverage and resolution necessary to accurately monitor the performance of the highway in real time.